bitcoinops/bitcoinops.github.io/_includes/references.md

 [output script descriptors]: {{_link_descriptors}}
 {% endif %}

-{% comment %}<!-- BIPs and BLIPs in order lowest to highest
+{% comment %}<!-- BIPs, BLIPs, and BINANAs in order lowest to highest
 Note: as of 2019-02-24/Jekyll 3.8.3, this is currently inefficient as the loop is run each time this file is included (but it still only adds about 1 second of compile time to the whole site).
 However, Jekyll 4.0